-For more than 25 years, the Virginia Tech Transportation Institute (VTTI) has worked to ensure the safety of transportation users by leading cutting-edge research, especially in the pioneering of naturalistic study methods.
-VTTI’s innovative approaches, world-class facilities, and largest group of driving safety researchers in the world have led to a better understanding of such transportation challenges as distraction, inattention, fatigue, and the risks associated with teenaged and older drivers.
+For more than 30 years, VTTI has worked to enhance the safety of transportation users by leading cutting-edge research, especially in the pioneering of naturalistic study methods.
+VTTI's innovative approaches, world-class facilities, and largest group of driving safety researchers in the world have led to a better understanding of such transportation challenges as distraction, inattention, fatigue, and the risks associated with teenaged and older drivers.

 VTTI is thus positioned, with strong collaboration from the departments listed below, to offer the next generation of researchers the opportunity to gain in-depth understanding and hands-on experience and guidance in the area of transportation safety through the Human Factors of Transportation Safety Graduate Certificate Program (HFTS GCP).

 Driver behavior is at the root of the majority of crashes, so human factors play a crucial role in designing efforts that enhance transportation safety and reduce crashes.
 The HFTS GCP will be administered through VTTI with support from the Graduate School and affiliated faculty in the following departments: Biomedical Engineering and Mechanics, Civil and Environmental Engineering, Industrial and Systems Engineering, Psychology, and Statistics.
 The certificate program has been designed to create and deliver to students in-depth knowledge and marketable skills applied to the research, evaluation, maintenance, improvement, and protection of all ground transportation users and their communities – all from a human factors perspective, which is a strong educational focus of VTTI and Virginia Tech.
 Students enrolled in the program will become leaders in the field of transportation safety within the Commonwealth, across the nation, and internationally.